 Reconciliation Action Plan

 We also are committed to the principles and actions outlined in its 1998 Commitment to Aboriginal and Torres Strait Islander people of Newcastle.
-View our Reconciliation Action Plan.
+View our third Reconciliation Action Plan 2021-2024.

 Aboriginal Employment Strategy

 In City of Newcastle Aboriginal Employment Strategy, it outlines key priorities and actions to be delivered by the Council in its commitment to investing in Aboriginal employment and economic development for the Aboriginal community of Newcastle.
-View our Aboriginal Employment Strategy.
+View our Aboriginal Employment Strategy 2022-2025.

 Aboriginal Heritage Management Strategy

 Current legislative framework around management of Aboriginal sites is underway across City of Newcastle plus the need to raise awareness and celebrate Aboriginal culture and strategies to ensure ongoing management of that culture.
 View our Aboriginal Heritage Management Strategy.

 The Heritage Strategy provides a strategic framework to guide City of Newcastle’s management of heritage matters over the next ten years.
 It ensures City of Newcastle meets its statutory obligations and community expectations for regulating and managing heritage.
 An Aboriginal Cultural Heritage section is provided for the first time, written in close partnership with the Guraki Aboriginal Advisory Committee.
 View our Heritage Strategy.

-Aboriginal connectedness to places and communities is linked through their dreaming stories.
+Aboriginal peoples' long and rich cultural and spiritual connections to Country and each other, their ceremonies, natural landmarks, sacred objects, lore and beliefs are linked through the Dreaming.
 Biraban, the eagle hawk, is held in highest regard by the coastal tribes.
 Homage to the eagle hawk is conveyed in their stories and linked to their tribal social structures.
 Koin is another revered local sky-hero who announces the coming of Kooris from distant tribes for rites or corroborees.

 Natural landscape features and known sacred sites include Whibayganba, Newcastle’s famous landmark Nobbys.
 It is said that a notorious kangaroo jumped from Tahlbihn Point, at the site now known as Fort Scratchley, to the safety of Whibayganba.
 The kangaroo remains hidden in the island’s bowels occasionally thumping its tail and making the land tremble.
 The thumping is said to be a reference to the region’s earthquake activity.